Azure/iot-edge-v1/doc/azure_iot_gateway_snap.md

 > If you are not using an Ubuntu image, then see [Ubuntu's documentation](https://snapcraft.io/docs/build-snaps/trusty) for installing the tools on other platforms.

-Authoring the Azure IoT Gateway Snap
+Authoring the Azure IoT Edge Snap
 ------------------------------------

 To begin, create a folder for the project, then call `snapcraft init` to create the basic snapcraft folder heirarchy and template.